simonberner/dubdubgrub/README.md

 or did you just use libraries?

 ## Requirements
+### Using the App
-- An iCloud account is needed in order to use all features
+- An iCloud account is needed in order to use all the features
+### Development
 - An Apple Developer membership is required to develop on the App
+- If you want to build your own Dub Dub Grub App based on this repo, be aware of that you have to configure/create your own iCloud DubDubGrub container!

 ## Learnings
 ### Swift